Bishruti/introsde-2015-assignment-3-server/README.md

 # Introduction to Service Design And Engineering Assignment 3 Server
 Submitted By: Bishruti Siku

 This assignment is mainly focused on implementing services that follows the SOAP protocol.
 In this module, we will get acquainted with implementing SOAP web services using JAX-WS, adding JPA to access databases.
-In this project I have stored data in database using SQLite and performed various operations like `read`, `write`, `update` and `delete`.
+In this project I have implemented the server side of the SOAP application.
+This application stores data in database using SQLite and performs various operations like `read`, `write`, `update` and `delete`.
 This project is deployed in Heroku and can be accessed from [Heroku Link](https://introsde-assignment3-ehealth.herokuapp.com/ws/people?wsdl).
 Furthermore, the client application for this server application is implemented in [this project](https://github.com/Bishruti/introsde-2015-assignment-3-client).

 #### Structure